Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Si-Si and Mo-Mo as examples of - and - valent dimers

 \section{Si-Si and Mo-Mo as examples of $sp$-$sp$ and $sd$-$sd$ valent dimers}

 We show results for Si and Mo as representative examples of $sp$-valent and $sd$-valent dimers.
-Matrix elements for all dimers are available in the supplementary material.
+Matrix elements for all dimers are available in the Supplemental Material at Ref.~\cite{SuppMat}.

 The distance dependence of the eigenvalues of the Si and Mo dimers as obtained from HF-DFT and the TB bond parameters are shown in Fig.~\ref{fig:SiMo_spectrum}.
 A $sp$ and $sd$ valence was used for Si and Mo, respectively.
+Note that the TB eigenspectrum in Fig.~\ref{fig:SiMo_spectrum} was computed with the downfolded Hamiltonian includingtwo-center onsite levels that are omitted in the following parameterization.

 For Si, two $\sigma$-states that are formed predominately from combinations of the $s$-orbitals are lower in energy than the other two $\sigma$ and four $\pi$-states that are formed largely from $p$-orbitals.
 The states of the $\pi$-block are two-fold degenerated.
 The TB eigenenergies are in good agreement with HF-DFT for large interatomic distances where the atomic orbitals are similar to those of free atoms.
 For shorter interatomic distances the agreement for the occupied states is also good while the TB eigenenergies of the unoccupied states show deviations from HF-DFT.
 The latter is a consequence of weighting the optimal projection with the occupation number (Eq.~\ref{eq:max_P}): The minimal basis, which cannot reproduce all states exactly, is chosen such that the occupied states are well reproduced.